CPMP-Tools

-CPMP-Tools CPMP-Tools is a free open-source software-package for Computer Algebra System (CAS).
+CPMP-Tools is a free open-source software-package for Computer Algebra System (CAS).
 CPMP is an abbreviation for Core-Plus Mathematics Project.
-CPMP-Tools has a GNU-public license and works with three operating systems.
+CPMP-Tools is released under the GNU General Public License.
+It works with three operating systems.
 CPMP-Tools is made for teaching mathematics at the high school level.

 CPMP-Tools is a little similar to the two free CAS-software packages, Yacas and Xcas.